T3 Code - The Bridge Between CLI and GUI in AI Coding

 Lower Barrier for GUI-Native Developers

 Not every developer is comfortable with CLI.
-T3 Code opens the agent model (Codex, Claude) to people who would normally reach for Cursor - without needing to learn a terminal workflow.
+T3 Code opens the agent model (Codex, Claude, OpenCode) to people who would normally reach for Cursor, without needing to learn a terminal workflow.

 Multi-Agent in One Place